Graco Ramírez: Personal life and education

-Graco Ramírez holds a bachelor's degree in law from the National Autonomous University of Mexico (UNAM).
+Ramírez holds a bachelor's degree in law from the National Autonomous University of Mexico (UNAM).
 He is the son of a member of the Mexican armed forces.

-He also is part of the group known as Toby's Club which is a group of prominent people that control most of the important projects in the state, the groups has: notaries, artists, judges, businessmen.

 Political career

 On several occasions, Ramirez stated that he was a leader of the student movement that culminated in the Tlatelolco massacre of October 2, 1968; at least one leader has challenged this assertion.

-Graco Ramírez began his political career as an Institutional Revolutionary Party (PRI) member; he served as president of the PRI in Tabasco.
-He then became a founder and member of the Socialist Worker's Party, the Mexican Socialist Party and the Party of the Democratic Revolution.
+Ramírez began his political career as an Institutional Revolutionary Party (PRI) member; he served as president of the PRI in Tabasco.
+He then joined the Workers' Socialist Party (PST).
+In July 1987, it was announced that a faction of the PST led by Ramírez would join the newly-founded Mexican Socialist Party (PMS).
+The PMS dissolved in 1989 and he joined the Party of the Democratic Revolution.

 As the leader of the Morelos state legislature in 1995, Graco Ramirez led the first of several marches against then-governor Jorge Carrillo Olea because of alleged ties to drug trafficking and kidnapping.
 Carrillo was forced to resign in 1998.

 Graco Ramírez has served more than one term in the lower house of Congress.
 In 2006 he was elected senator, hence he served in the upper house of Congress during the LX and LXI Legislatures (2006–2012).
 As senator, he promoted laws to allow independent candidates and citizen initiatives and consultations.

 Graco Ramirez was elected Governor of Morelos in 2012.
 As governor, Ramirez was known as a progressive who supported women's rights and scholarships for needy students.
 In an effort to combat high crime rates in the state, Graco initiated a police reform program called Mando Unico wherein all the state and local police forces were united under a single command.
 Despite a promising start, both poverty and crime increased in the state; the "Mando Unico" in particular was accused of numerous human rights violations, and it was seen as a political organism.
 In 2016 an audit of the state university, UAEM revealed a shortfall of millions of pesos.
 Governor Ramirez and Alejandro Vera, the rector of the university, mutually accused one another of deviating funds for other purposes.
 Faced with the loss of their pensions, faculty and staff went on strike; a student march was supported by the Catholic bishop, Ramon Castro Castro.
 Then, following the earthquake of September 19, 2017, Graco and his wife were accused of seizing much-needed humanitarian aid destined for earthquake victims.
 By February, 2018, the man once considered a leading candidate for President of Mexico was the least popular governor in the country.

 In a controversial move, Graco chose his stepson, Rodrigo Gayosso as PRD candidate for governor in 2018.
 Swept up in Andrés Manuel López Obrador's wave, Cuernavaca mayor Cuauhtémoc Blanco of the Juntos Haremos Historia (Together we will make history) coalition won the election.